The responsive function

 depends on your requirements.

-There are more examples of responsive charts in the demos/
+There are more examples of responsive

 folder of the download.

-All of the basic SVG demos have been made to be responsive along with various canvas demos.
-Also,
+demos have been made to be responsive

-most of the demos shown on the RGraph website have been made to be responsive.
+most of the demos shown on the RGraph website have been made to be responsive

-You can see them all here.
+You can see all of the demos here.

 Other demos in the download archive commonly (but not